HBPMedical/mip-docs/README.md

 # SMPC Integration

 Integration with the SMPC engine is provided.
-Further, besides scalability improvements, it provides the capability to include additional variables in experiments.
-Variables can be calculated in an ad-hoc fashion through user-defined formula expressions, enhancements related to core descriptive statistics calculations will result in improved visualisation outputs for the user.

-This new functionality can be used for Descriptive Statistics and Logistic Regression, and provides the ability to add transformations on continuous variables, with log, exp, centre, standardisation functions and a feature to add interactions between pairs of continuous variables.
+The mechanism of Secure Multiparty Computation (SMPC) provides cryptographic guaranties that local, partial, results are never known.
+This way, a distributed system can behave like a single, centralized database.
+On top of this privacy enhancing technique, the MIP continues offering its federated analysis with its existing privacy aware methodologies, orthogonal to the additional layer of cryptographic privacy.

+The SMPC enabling layer is offered as an opt-in feature at the time of federation setup, allowing the provisioning and bootstrapping of an SMPC cluster.
+In addition to the cluster bootstrapping and configuration options given at infrastructure setup time, furhter, refined control can be provided at a per algorithm selection level to permit or enforce the usage of the SMPC pipelining.

 # Data Management